 As international trade of goods and services is a business routine for most companies, they need to optimize the way they receive and make payments in multiple currencies.

-It is a type of bank account that allows your company to receive, pay, and hold more than one currency.
+A multi-currency account is a type of bank account that allows you to receive money, make international payments, and hold several currencies.

 The key feature is that the account details (beneficiary name, account number, SWIFT code) remain the same for all currencies.